 Dr. Sabrina C. Sideris

 Sabrina Carolina Sideris has been the Program Director of INVST since August 2007.
 Sabrina’s professional purpose is to support learners as they decide upon a course of reflective action for positive change, dedicating themselves to social justice work.
 She is passionate about helping people become more skillful change makers.
 Sabrina was in INVST as a student from 1998-2000 and she has been involved in INVST's leadership in some way, shape or form ever since.
 She has a Masters Degree in Peace Education from the United Nations-mandated University for Peace in Costa Rica and has just received her Doctoral Degree in Higher Education at the University of Denver where she focuses her studies on the diversity and inclusion programs and practices of higher ed institutions.
-She is also on the board for the Boulder Housing Coalition, which develops affordable housing cooperatives.
 In her free time, Sabrina likes to play ping pong with her wife Sarah and spend time outside enjoying the beauty of Colorado with Quimby, a small but fiercely energetic terrier.

 Annie Miller joins the INVST Community Studies staff as an alumna of the class of 2006, 14 RPMs (Revolutions per Moment).
 She brings with her a wealth of knowledge in experiential education, non-profit and governmental work.
 Her background includes leading gap year and summer educational programs in Latin America, working and teaching on various organic farms, establishing a community garden program as part of Tri-County Health Department, and teaching high school Spanish.
 She is passionate about the natural world and likes to spend her time learning about and foraging for edible and medicinal foods, cultivating herbs and veggies in her garden and spending time with friends and family.